CesiumGS/cesium/Documentation/Contributors/TestingGuide/README.md

 ## Testing in WebStorm

-When you load the Cesium WebStorm project, there will already be a predefined run configuration for executing the unit tests.
+When you load the CesiumJS WebStorm project, there will already be a predefined run configuration for executing the unit tests.
 It will be in the upper-right corner and look something like the below:

 ![](webstorm-test-configuration.png)